PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/initialization.md

 - Authority metadata (since `v2.4.0`):
   - When set to `OIDC`, the library will not include `/v2.0/` in the authority path when fetching authority metadata.
   - When set to `AAD` (the default value), the library will include `/v2.0/` in the authority path when fetching authority metadata.

-For more information on authority, please refer to: [Authority in MSAL](../../msal-common/docs/authority.md).

 ## (Optional) Configure Redirect URI